kardolus/chatgpt-cli/README.md

 * **Streaming mode**: Real-time interaction with the GPT model.
 * **Query mode**: Single input-output interactions with the GPT model.
 * **Interactive mode**: The interactive mode allows for a more conversational experience with the model.
 Exit interactive mode by simply typing 'exit'.
+Prints the token usage when combined with query mode.
 * **Thread-based context management**: Enjoy seamless conversations with the GPT model with individualized context for each thread, much like your experience on the OpenAI website.
 Each unique thread has its own history, ensuring relevant and coherent responses across different chat instances.
 * **Sliding window history**: To stay within token limits, the chat history automatically trims while still preserving the necessary context.
 The size of this window can be adjusted through the `context-window` setting.
 * **Custom context from any source**: You can provide the GPT model with a custom context during conversation.
 This context can be piped in from any source, such as local files, standard input, or even another program.
 This flexibility allows the model to adapt to a wide range of conversational scenarios.